In an attempt to collect an Egyptian Diaspora of favorite recipes, I am delighted to host Dr. Samia Spencerat on my blog “Chez Nermine”.

 - 1/2-2/3 tsp ground cumin

-- Chop the tomato and green pepper by hand in small chunks; chop the onion in a food
+- Chop the tomato and green pepper by hand into small chunks.
+Chop the onion in a food

 - Mix all ingredients, and season with salt, cumin, oil, and lemon juice.
 Correct the